mcuadros/ofelia/README.md

         nginx
 ```

-Now if we start `ofelia` container with the command provided above, it will pickup 2 jobs:
+Now if we start the `ofelia` container with the command provided above, it will pickup 2 jobs:

 - Local - `date`
 - Exec - `uname -a`

 Or with docker-compose: